 CallAsk about same-day availabilityLog In

-Scientific name: Dolichovespula maculata (Linnaeus, 1763) Common names: Baldfaced hornet, bald-faced hornet, white-faced hornet, bald-faced aerial yellowjacket, bald hornet, spruce wasp, bull wasp, blackjacket, white-tailed hornet Family: Vespidae (subfamily Vespinae) Status in the San Antonio / Boerne corridor: Native, present but not abundant — the only "hornet" people regularly encounter locally
+Scientific name: Dolichovespula maculata (Linnaeus, 1763) Common names: Baldfaced hornet, bald-faced hornet, white-faced hornet, bald-faced aerial yellowjacket, bald hornet, spruce wasp, bull wasp, blackjacket, white-tailed hornet.
+Family: Vespidae (subfamily Vespinae).
+Status in the San Antonio / Boerne corridor: Native and present, but not abundant.
+It’s the only "hornet" you’re likely to see around here.

 Worker size19 mm (3/4") — the largest Dolichovespula in North America